By The National Heart, Lung, and Blood Institute| Last Updated

 Bronchitis is a condition in which the bronchial tubes, the tubes that carry air to your lungs, become inflamed.
 People who have bronchitis often have a cough that brings up mucus.
-Mucus is a slimy substance made by the lining of the bronchial tubes.
-Bronchitis also may cause wheezing (a whistling or squeaky sound when you breathe), chest pain or discomfort, a low fever, and shortness of breath.
-There are two main types of bronchitis: acute (short term) and chronic (ongoing).
+Bronchitis may also cause wheezing (a whistling or squeaky sound when you breathe), chest pain or discomfort, a low fever, and shortness of breath.
+There are two main types of bronchitis: acute (short-term) and chronic (ongoing).

 Several factors increase the risk for acute bronchitis.
-Examples include tobacco smoke (including secondhand smoke), air pollution, dust, and fumes.
-Avoiding these lung irritants as much as possible can help lower your risk for acute bronchitis.
+Examples include tobacco smoke (including secondhand smoke), air pollution, dust and fumes.
+Avoiding these lung irritants as much as possible can help lower your risk.

-Most cases of acute bronchitis go away within a few days.
 If you think you have acute bronchitis, see your doctor.
-He or she will want to rule out other, more serious health conditions that need medical care.
+He or she will want to rule out other more serious health conditions and prescribe an appropriate course of treatment.

 Viruses or bacteria can easily infect the irritated bronchial tubes.
 When this happens, the condition worsens and lasts longer.
 As a result, people who have chronic bronchitis also have periods when symptoms get much worse than usual.

 Chronic bronchitis is a serious, long-term medical condition.
-Early diagnosis and treatment, combined with quitting cigarette smoking and avoiding secondhand cigarette smoke, can help people live better with this condition.
+Early diagnosis and treatment, combined with quitting smoking and avoiding secondhand smoke, can help people maintain a high quality of life with this condition.
+Work with your doctor to devise a plan of treatment to make it easier to breathe and minimize discomfort.
 The chance of complete recovery is low for people who have severe chronic bronchitis.

-The National Heart, Lung, and Blood Institute (NHLBI) provides global leadership for a research, training, and education program to promote the prevention and treatment of heart, lung, and blood diseases and enhance the health of all individuals so that they can live longer and more fulfilling lives.
+The National Heart, Lung and Blood Institute (NHLBI) provides global leadership for a research, training and education program to promote the prevention and treatment of heart, lung and blood diseases.